 Whitney Lee Morris of The Tiny Canal Cottage and her husband, Adam, had two options when mapping out their nursery: leave everything as is and rely on modular, rolling nursery components, or downsize their belongings and dedicate an existing space to their son.
 They chose the latter, sacrificing their clothes to squeeze a crib and narrow dresser into the master bedroom closet, not to mention a mobile, a piece of artwork, and multiple hanging baskets.

-In addition to some minor electrical work and a fresh coat of paint on the ceiling, designer Stefani Stein turned this quirky, sloped cubbyhole into a restful retreat by swathing the walls in a sweet cacti print.
+In addition to some minor electrical work and a fresh coat of paint on the ceiling, designer Stefani Stein turned this quirky sloped cubbyhole into a restful retreat by swathing the walls in a sweet cacti print.
 “Defining the niche made it a great focal point without overpowering the space,” says Stein.
-Floating shelves topped with toys above the crib make the nook even more purposeful.
-Hasta la vista, hinges.
+Floating shelves topped with toys above the crib help the nook look even more purposeful.
+Hasta la vista, hinges!